Home | Contact | Newsletter

 For this trading example, we are going to trade options on the US 30 Year Bond Futures (CBOT).
 Note that the contract size for US 30 Year options is $100,000 and the tick size traded for these contracts is in 64ths.
 That is, each '01 tick represents a dollar move of $15.625.

-The strategy is based of another trade example by David Rivera of Delta Neutral Trading.
+The strategy is based of another trade example by David Rivera of Delta Neutral Trading (link removed as site no longer active).
 Dave puts an interesting twist on Time Spreads (also known as a Calendar Spread).

 When putting on time spreads, option traders often say it is a good idea to sell the front month option (and buy the back month option) in an attempt to take advantage of time decay.
 This method makes a lot of sense because options are, after all, a decaying asset and loose their value very quickly as expiration approaches.